Hair texture powder: Modern usage

 In contemporary hairstyling, texture powder is widely used to create volume and body in both men's and women's hairstyles.
 Unlike the heavier powders of the past, modern formulations are much lighter and are designed to be virtually invisible in the hair.
 These powders are often made from ingredients such as silica, rice starch, or other fine particulate materials, which help create grip and separation without leaving a residue.

 Texture powders are popular for their versatility and ease of use.
 They are particularly effective for those with fine or thinning hair, as they add thickness and lift at the roots.
-Additionally, texture powder can be used to create styles that require hold and definition without the stiffness associated with hair spray or gel.
+Additionally, texture powder can be used to create styles that require hold and definition without the stiffness associated with hair spray or hair gel.

 Types

 Volumising powders are designed specifically to boost volume at the roots, providing lift and creating a fuller appearance.
 Matte powders, on the other hand, work to reduce shine and give the hair a matte (non-glossy) finish, making them ideal for modern, tousled styles.
 Texturing powders add grit and definition to the hair, making them especially useful for achieving a messy or textured look.